 #10.
 Flashman on the March (Book 12)

-The final Flashman book, Flashman on the March is fantastic as always, but was written when Fraser was in his 80s.
-It has one of the series' most interesting setting: the British expedition to Abyssinia, which is a little-known but surreal and fascinating piece of Victorian history, handled with the deftness anyone would expect.
+The final Flashman book, Flashman on the March was written when Fraser was in his 80s.
+It has one of the series' most interesting settings: the British expedition to Abyssinia, which is a little-known but fascinating (and surreal) piece of Victorian history, handled with the deftness you would expect.

 But Fraser's age shows through the pages.
-The beginning meanders, and his outrage at Bush & Co. for the invasion of Iraq seems to bleed through Flashman's usual narration.
-The climax is strong, but it took me more than a year to completely read it through.
+The beginning meanders, and his outrage at Bush & Co. for the invasion of Iraq seems to bleed through Flashman's usual irreverent narration.
+The climax is strong, but it took me more than a year to get to it.
 I would place Flashman on the March among the best in the series for its subject matter, but among the worst in action, plot, and pacing.

 #9.
 Flash for Freedom (Book 3)

 Flash for Freedom sees Flashy shipped off for his first American adventure.
-The first half of the story takes place onboard an illegal slaving vessel in the Atlantic in the 1840s; the second follows Flashman on land throughout the Antebellum South.
+The front half of the story takes place onboard an illegal slaving vessel in the Atlantic in the 1840s; the back follows Flashman on land throughout the Antebellum South.

-In many ways, I'd say that this is one of Fraser's finest books.
-The beginning, with unforgettable antagonist John Charity Spring, is phenomenal, and would rank near the top of this list taken on its own.
+This book, along with the next in the list, is often regarded as Fraser’s finest, and for good reason.
+The beginning introduces Flashman’s unforgettable arch-nemesis John Charity Spring, and would rank near the top of this list taken on its own.
 The action is unending and the stakes never let up.

 #8.
 Flashman and the Redskins (Book 7)

-Flashman and the Redskins is the longest novel in the series by far, effectively containing both the sequel to Flash for Freedom AND a self-contained sequel to that story within a single package.
-Many consider it Fraser's finest work, and it's not hard to understand why.
-This is a beautifully researched and presented adventure through the West, spanning decades and incorporating just about every character you could hope for.
+Flashman and the Redskins is the longest novel in the series by far, effectively containing both the sequel to Flash for Freedom and a self-contained sequel to that story within a single package.
+Many consider it Fraser's best novel: it is a beautifully researched adventure through the American West, spanning decades and incorporating just about every character you could hope for.
+It ties up every loose thread from Flash for Freedom, too.

 #7.
 Flashman's Lady (Book 6)

 It took me a year to get through the first third of Flashman's Lady and about four hours to get through the rest.
-Its beginning is slow, bogged down in the intricacies of cricket, but its latter half is fabulous.
-This book has several of the series' best action sequences and many of its most interesting dramatized historical personas, if for no other reason than that I'd never heard of any of them before.
-His depictions of Queen Ranavalona and the atrocities of Madagascar under her rule are particularly unforgettable.
+This book has several of the series' best action sequences and many of its most interesting historical personas.
+Queen Ranavalona and the atrocities committed under her rule are unforgettable.

 #6.
 Flashman and the Mountain of Light (Book 9)